anna099/hegel/culture/4-feudal.md

 In Hyppolite's words, the task is 'to find an exteriority of the I such that that exteriority still remains I.'[^39] Hegel finds such an exteriority in **language**.

+<blockquote class="epigraph">I pray you, sweetheart, counsel me whether it is better for a man to speak or to die? <footer>Marguerite de Navarre, *Heptaméron*, 1558</footer></blockquote>

+We have already encountered the theme of language in the *Phenomenology*.
+In the first chapter of the book, it is in language that 'we immediately refute what we mean to say'; in the fifth chapter, the subject who speaks 'abandons [their inwardness] to their other.'[^40] Language is thus understood in terms of loss;
+through language our interiority is abandoned, we lose hold of our intention.
+In other words, to speak is to surrender without dying: this is why the noble counsellor must turn to language

+At this point, Hegel develops his philosophy of language in reflections which take the *form* of language for their *content*.
+The counsellor speaks of themselves – they say 'I'.
+Only in language does the 'I' properly come into existence; it distinguishes itself from 'you' and expresses my existence *for others*.
+Before the act of language, Hegel claims, the self merely 'reflects itself into itself', taking on only 'an incomplete existence, a soulless existence'.[^41] This distinguishing is not something stable, however.
+In being spoken – in being '*brought to a hearing*' – the 'I' loses any sense of private particularity, in the same manner as the 'now' and 'here' of sensuous certainty did, and thus enters the sphere of the *universal*.[^42] The sound of speech and the sight of writing (i.e., the *particularities* of language) might be fleeting, but the meaning, the *universality* of language, persists just so long as it is heard or read.

+Language thus starts to actualise the 'I that is we', to materialise the spirit that is implicit within culture.
+(Hegel seems to have recognised a close link between language and spirit even before writing the *Phenomenology*; in an 1805 letter to Johann Heinrich Voss, who translated the *Odyssey* into German, Hegel wrote that just as Luther had done for the Bible, his endeavour was 'to teach philosophy to speak German.'[^43]) Between the two extremes of culture – the individual and social substance (here, the noble consciousness and state power) – language serves as the mediating middle through which '*spiritual substance* enters into existence.[^44]

+However, this spirit is still only subjective and is thus undeveloped.
+Of the two extremes that are united in language, one of them (consciousness, the counsellor) follows state power out of *honour* but not true *obligation*, and this is because the other extreme (state power, the monarch) currently takes form only as the 'common good' and not as an actual '*will*'.[^45] The exercises of language will attempt to overcome this imperfection.
+We will see the crucial function of language, by which the individual alienates themselves and becomes universal and by which state power gains selfhood, take two different shapes in its development: one of absolutist flattery, the other of dogmatist 'laceration'.[^46]

+To start with, noble consciousness gives rise to a state-power-with-selfhood (or, a *willing* monarch) through **flattery**, the speaking successor to the silent 'heroism of service'.
+Flattery endows the monarch with their name and all its authoritative connotation; it elevates the monarch to a 'pure individual singular, no longer only in his own consciousness but in the consciousness of all.'[^47] It is generally accepted that here Hegel is thinking of Louis XIV, the absolute monarch.
+Around the king, the rest of the nobility sit and serve as his 'ornaments', Hegel writes, and the purpose is to reproduce his authority through flattery.

+One way of understanding this process is that the flattering language of the nobility serves as *recognition* of the monarch's right to rule.
+Recognition, for Hegel, is the phenomenon through which the Other, who might ordinarily be an *obstacle* to my acting, actually *opens up* my freedom to act.[^48] This is why flattery does not just *please* the monarchy, but in fact 'gives it a self-conscious existence' with the capacity for 'willing and deciding'.[^49] This flattery is an illustration of the performativity of language.

+The nobles also benefit from this relationship; in thanks for their flattery, the monarch delegates power of the state back to them.
+The king is the 'self' of state- power – its will and direction – and his nobles are its 'essence', through which his will is actualised.
+Through this delegation, however, the monarchy begins to undermine itself: state-power, despite having become spirit, has become 'an essence whose spirit consists in being sacrificed and relinquished'.[^50] Power is handed out generously as the gift of privilege and, as such, becomes … wealth.
+The monarch unwittingly transforms themselves into a mere distributor of wealth, a servant to the now-prosperous nobility.
+'All that remains to it of *universally* recognized and non-mediated self-sufficiency is the empty name': the king might as well exist only as a portrait on a bank note.
+The nobles consequently see little equality between themselves and the monarch.
+And in their scrambling for wealth, their flattery has become totally inauthentic; it is nothing more than a way for them to receive extra riches.
+They become like Regan and Goneril in *King Lear*, and in them the difference between noble and base consciousness has totally dissolved.